JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 ### Using Parameters for the Gradle Task
 Similar to using environment variables, you can also pass your token as a parameter to the Gradle task.
-For example, you can to provide the parameter `-Dorg.gradle.project.intellijPublishToken=YOUR_HUB_TOKEN_HERE` on the command line or by putting it in the arguments of your run configuration.
+For example, you can to provide the parameter `-Dorg.gradle.project.intellijPublishToken=YOUR_HUB_TOKEN_HERE` on the command line or by putting it in the arguments of your Gradle run configuration.

 Note that also, in this case, you still need to put some default values in your Gradle properties.